Splash-Inc/dynamic-popup/readme.md

   el: document.getElementById('example-target'),
   content: '<p>hello</p>',
   className: 'my-example-popup',
-  direction: 'right',
+  direction: 'right'
-  chevronWidth: 16,
-  prefetch: true
 })

 ```

 ## Options

-Only required options are `el` and `content` to get DynamicPopup properly work.
+`el` and `content` are the only required parameters to get DynamicPopup properly work.
-Rest is optional.
+It has also some handy options.

 `el`: Target element.
 When clicked, DynamicPopup will appear.